goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   You may also define WSGI middlewares here.
 Invoke ``bin/paster serve`` with this file as an argument.

+``debug.ini``
+  Alternate configuration for PasteDeploy_ that configures a middleware which intercepts exceptions for interactive debugging.
+  See `Debugging exceptions`_ below.

 ``zope.conf``
   This file will be read by the application factory in ``myzopeproj/application.py``.
 Here you can define which ZCML file